rosalindfranklininstitute/rsecon25-observability-primer/README.md

 ### Traces

 Traces show the path taken by a request or a single run of a piece of software.
 For a standalone piece of software, this will usually consist of a set of function calls.
 For example, when a Python program crashes, you'll see a [traceback](https://www.pythonmorsels.com/reading-tracebacks-in-python/).
 For networked software, traces show how each pieces of software invokes another, which might be a REST API call or a remote procedure call.
 This is particularly valuable where lots of smaller networked services interact, as is the case with [microservices](https://en.wikipedia.org/wiki/Microservices).

+## Tools

+For batch workloads, see [Observability for batch workloads](Observability-for-batch-workloads.md).

+For cloud and other workloads, see [awesome-observability](https://github.com/adriannovegil/awesome-observability) for best practices and a list of tools.